EoRImaging/FHD/dictionary.md

   -*Turn off/on*: 0/1 <br />
   -*EoR_firstpass settings*: 150 <br />
   -*Default*: 150 !Q <br />

+**cal_time_average**: performs a time average of the model/data visibilities over the time steps in the observation to reduce the number of equations that are used in the linear-least squares solver.
+This improves computation time, but will downweight longer baseline visibilities due to their faster phase variation. <br />
+  -*Turn off/on*: 0/1 <br />
+  -*EoR_firstpass settings*: not set <br />
+  -*Default*: 1 <br />

 **calibrate_visibilities**: turn on or turn off calibration of the visibilities.
 If turned on, calibration of the dirty, modelling, and subtraction to make a residual occurs.
 Otherwise, none of these occur and an uncalibrated dirty cube is output. <br />
   -*Turn off/on*: 0/1 <br />